TimurKady/free-admin/docs/admin/public-pages.md

 ## Example: registering the welcome page

-Register a public page in `example/pages/welcome_page.py`:
+Create a public page in `example/pages/public_welcome.py` (the packaged example follows the same structure):

 ```python
 from fastapi import Request